The-Marcy-Lab-School/f23-winter-break-hw/README.md

 Instead of building a project, you should complete the [Learn Python 3 course on Codecademy](https://www.codecademy.com/learn/learn-python-3).

+Fellow taking on this path can skip the last two sections of this document.

 # Tech Rubric
 To see how well you're doing with this project, here are all the things we would like to see from you.
 As you can see, it is pretty open-ended!